DavidBPoole/INDIVIDUAL-ASSIGNMENT-Team-Roster/INSTRUCTIONS.md

-# Team Roster
+# Team Roster ✅
 For this project you will be building a team roster.
 Pick any kind of team you want (ie sports, educational, club, choir, etc).
-Theme your project based on the type of team.
+Theme your project based on the type of team.✅

-## Requirements
+## Requirements ✅
-Take some time to plan your project and track how the data will flow. **It is expected that you will complete this assignment by the due date, so plan accordingly.**
+Take some time to plan your project and track how the data will flow. **It is expected that you will complete this assignment by the due date, so plan accordingly.**✅

 Here is the ERD for this project: